atweiden/pacstrapit/README.md

 Tip:

 > Interactive mode allows you to manually select all important
 > options.
-Use concealed mode if you're only interested in manually
+Use concealed mode (`--concealed` | `-c`) if you're only
-> inputting your user password, root password and LUKS password
+> interested in manually inputting your user password, root password
-> without echoing it to console.
+> and LUKS password without echoing it to console.

 ...with ssh access to target machine enabled: